 Your must-have expenses should always come first.
 Your wants can easily be changed to make room for your must-haves.

 If you’re ever struggling with your bills, look into the Payactiv Visa® Payroll Card that lets you access your earned wages.

-Once you know how to budget for 2021, that’s not the end of your challenge; it’s just the start!
+Once you know how to budget, that’s not the end of your challenge; it’s just the start!
 Having a budget means nothing unless you put it into practice.
-So, once you’ve calculated your income, spending, and saving, check-in every month or so to make sure you’re staying on track.
-If there were errors in your budget, feel free to amend them as you go.
+So, once you’ve calculated your income, spending, and saving, check in every month or so to make sure you’re staying on track.
+If there were errors in your budgeting process, feel free to amend them as you go.

 There aren’t many elements of a budget that are concrete.
 You might get a pay rise, your insurance costs may go up, or you might need to start saving for a new goal.
 Your budget is meant to be flexible, so don’t feel bad if you need to change yours.

 For more helpful tips and tricks, be sure to check out the Payactiv blog!

 On this episode of Good Cents, we’re tackling BIG money questions What is the...

 * The Payactiv Visa Prepaid Card is issued by Central Bank of Kansas City, Member FDIC, pursuant to a license from Visa U.S.A.
 Inc. Certain fees, terms, and conditions are associated with the approval, maintenance, and use of the Card.
 You should consult your Cardholder Agreement and the Fee Schedule at payactiv.com/card411.
 If you have questions regarding the Card or such fees, terms, and conditions, you can contact us toll-free at 877-747-5862, 24 hours a day, 7 days a week.